• Skip to primary navigation

 • Chilli - Thai curry should have a fair chilli kick to it, that's why we've used a birdseye chilli.
 You can of course, always make it less spicy if you want, by using a normal chilli.

-• Lime - This adds a lovely freshness to the Thai curry paste.
+• Lime - This adds a lovely freshness.
 You can use zest if you want extra lime flavour.

-• Fresh coriander - This is what gives the Thai green curry paste the vibrant green colour.
+• Fresh coriander (cilantro) - This is what gives it the vibrant green colour.

 A full ingredients list with measurements is in the recipe card below.